-The Every Student Shall Achieve program provides support for youthful offender-students under the age of 22.
-The program seeks to ensure that all youthful offender-students have a fair and equal opportunity to obtain a high-quality education and reach, at a minimum, proficiency in high school content standards and assessments.
+The Every Student Succeeds Act program provides support for youthful inmate-students under the age of 22.
+The program seeks to ensure that all youthful inmate-students have a fair and equal opportunity to obtain a high-quality education and reach, at a minimum, proficiency in high school content standards and assessments.
 The program intends to meet the educational needs of low-achieving, and high-risk students enrolled in school by providing supplemental academic support from credentialed teachers.

 Student Support Services is available at all CDCR institutions.

 Student Support Services may vary in length.
-Each offender-student progresses at their own pace.
+Each inmate-student progresses at their own pace.

-Enrollment in these programs is voluntary and available to all offender-student who are interested in seeking additional support.
+Enrollment in these programs is voluntary and available to all inmate-student who are interested in seeking additional support.